thenthi/at2_icons_/posts/week-5-session-1.md

 ![picture](7.jpg)

-For "Light House Hill" I imported the image and traced the house, the observatory's figures and also the field with the Pen Tool, I adjusting anchot point to keep the stability of the house and observatory.
-I trace the swaying of the field and the coolness of the sky to ensure that the painting’s sense of tranquility and comfort was preserved.
+For "Light House Hill" I imported the image and traced the house, the observatory's figures and also the field with the Pen Tool, I adjusted anchot point to keep the stability of the house and observatory.
+I traced the swaying of the field and the coolness of the sky to ensure that the painting’s sense of tranquility and comfort was preserved.
 The Pen Tool was challenging due to its precision demands, but thanks to that, it creates images that feel soft and warm to us.

 **Early Sunday**